 Sometimes it's simpler to show someone what's on your screen than it is to explain it.
-Windows makes it easy to take a picture of the screen so you can save, print, or share it.
-This is referred to as taking a screen shot or screen capture.
+Windows lets you take a picture of the screen so you can save, print, or share what you see.
+This is referred to as taking a screenshot or screen capture.

 Tap or click the window you want to capture.

 A picture of the window is copied and you can paste it wherever you'd like.

 On some keyboards, PrtScn might appear as PrtSc or a similar abbreviation.